guydunton/Refactoring-example-cpp/README.md

 ## Tag list

-This is a list of all the tags and their messages.
+This is a list of all the tags with messages.

 | Tag  | Message                                                                   |
 | ---- | ------------------------------------------------------------------------- |